publisha/publisha.github.io/Research/eBook_production1.3.md

 The portable delivery platforms can be divided into 3 types:

-eInk devices these are dedicated readers.
+eInk devicesthese are dedicated readers.
 They are not likely to be used for anything other than reading eBooks.
 They are black and white (currently) and some are backlit as well as front lit.

-Tablets These are backlit coloured devices that can be used for a variety if activities such as browsing the web or playing games.
+TabletsThese are backlit coloured devices that can be used for a variety if activities such as browsing the web or playing games.
 They usually come with eReader software.

-Smartphones.
-Some recent smartphones are quite large and offer a comfortable reading experience, but generally the small footprint phones are not a great way to read an eBook.
+Smartphones.Some recent smartphones are quite large and offer a comfortable reading experience, but generally the small footprint phones are not a great way to read an eBook.

 Hardware Platforms